aws-amplify/docs/docs/lib/geo/fragments/js/search.md

 npm install -S @maplibre/maplibre-gl-geocoder maplibre-gl maplibre-gl-js-amplify
 ```

 First, create a map onto which you want to add the location search UI component.
 See the guide on [creating and displaying maps](~/lib/geo/maps.md).

+Use the same `region` that you chose in the `amplify-cli` setup.
+This can also be found in your `aws-exports.js` file

 The location search UI component (`maplibre-gl-geocoder`) requires a "geocoding API" to facilitate location-based search.
 To define a "geocoding API", use the sample below that leverages Amplify Geo's `searchByText()` capability.
 (See `const geocodingAPI = ...`).